 Lavender is beginning to bloom now in my garden, not only looking and smelling beautiful, but attracting bees and other pollinators to the rest of my plants.
 I harvest it for its beauty, and dry it for use as food and medicine.

-Lavender is easy to grow in full sun and any well-drained soil, and is a relatively drought tolerant, perennial plant that adds interest to any garden with its grey leaves and tall, purple blooms.
+Lavender is easy to grow in full sun and any well-drained soil, and is a drought tolerant, perennial plant that adds interest to any garden with its grey leaves and tall, purple blooms.
+All types of lavender can be grown for use in cooking, and it depends on your preference, but the “Munstead” variety of English lavender is most commonly used.

 Lavender planted where the ground routinely freezes and thaws throughout the winter will need a thick layer of mulch applied after the ground initially freezes.
 Also protect your lavender plants from harsh winter winds by wrapping them in burlap, if necessary.
 Planting next to a sun-exposed stone or brick wall will also provide additional heat and protection.